 Peer Support Programs / Trainings

-In 2004, disABILITY LINK collaborated with recognized leaders in the disability community to develop training materials for the Peer Support Project.
+In 2004 disABILITY LINK collaborated with recognized leaders in the disability community to develop training materials for the Peer Support Project.
 The course is designed to give peers the skills needed to both help themselves and be a source of support for others.
 The training also provides a forum in which to share experience and insight, and it demonstrates the techniques that make peer support optimally effective.
-The program has successfully trained and certified more than 500 peer supporters across the state of Georgia and nationwide.
+The program has successfully trained and certified many hundreds of peer supporters across the state of Georgia and nationwide.

 To apply or ask questions, please contact Linda Pogue (firstname.lastname@example.org | 470-395-2288)